 “Economic considerations are rarely eclipsed as a top priority for voters in elections,” says Costas Panagopoulos, political science professor at Northeastern University.
 “That doesn’t mean that January 6 isn’t going to loom large in voters’ minds, but generally speaking, I don’t expect anything will exert as powerful an influence in November as gas prices, inflation, or other economic issues.”

 His estimation is borne out in recent voter polls.
-A Quinnipiac poll from July 20 shows that 34 percent of all voters ranked inflation as the most urgent issue facing the country today.
+A Quinnipiac poll last month shows that 34 percent of all voters ranked inflation as the most urgent issue facing the country today.
 Voters ranked gun violence second (12 percent).
 No other issue reached double digits.

 Taken separately, Democrats’ and Republicans’ priorities shift, however.
 The poll shows that among Republicans, inflation (48 percent) ranks first followed by immigration (16 percent) with no other issue reaching double digits.